graphql-aspnet/graphql-aspnet.github.io/docs/advanced/middleware.md

 {
     public IGraphDirectiveRequest Request { get; }
     public IDirective Directive {get;}
+    public ISchema Schema {get; }

     // common properties omitted for brevity
 }
 ```

 -   `Request`: Contains the directive metadata for this context, including the DirectiveTarget, execution phase and executing location.
 -   `Directive`: The specific `IDirective`, registered to the schema, that is being processed.
+-   `Schema`: the schema instance where the directive is declared.

+> WARNING: Since the directive execution pipeline is used to construct the schema and apply type system directives, middleware components cannot inject a schema instance
+from the DI container.
+To do so will cause a circular reference.
+Instead use the schema instance attached to the `GraphDirectiveExecutionContext`.
+The state of this schema object is not guaranteed at during schema generation as it will continue to change as type system directives are applied by the pipeline.